Manufacturing in Wales: Airbus

 The current Airbus Broughton (Flintshire) site was founded in 1939 as a shadow factory for the production of the Vickers Wellington and the Avro Lancaster.
 After the War De Havilland took over the factory and it was used to produce various aircraft, including the Mosquito and the Comet.

-Airbus Broughton produces the wing assembly for all Airbus aircraft, with the exception of the Chinese A320s and the A400M.
+Airbus Broughton is one example of the development of an advanced manufacturing sector in Wales.
+The site produces the wing assembly for all Airbus aircraft, with the exception of the Chinese A320s and the A400M.
 Airbus wings are transported by Airbus Beluga or ship (in the case of the A380) to the final assembly lines at Airbus Toulouse.

 General Electric

-General Electric (GE) on Caerphilly Road, Nantgarw in Wales handles the world’s largest and most fuel efficient aviation engine, GE9X.
+General Electric (GE) on Caerphilly Road, Nantgarw in Wales handles the world's largest and most fuel efficient aviation engine, GE9X.

 Titanium

 TIMET has a plant in Waunarlwydd, Swansea, which is one of the world's major suppliers of titanium for jet engine blades and medical applications.

 Medical

-Creo Medical, based in Chepstow, is an emerging Medical Technology company is developing medical technologies with the aim of substantially benefiting the medical community and vastly improving the outcomes of a range of medical procedures.
+Creo Medical, based in Chepstow, is an emerging medical technology company which is developing medical technologies with the aim of substantially benefiting the medical community and vastly improving the outcomes of a range of medical procedures.

 RotoMedical has emerged as a leading Welsh manufacturer of PPE and medical equipment.
 The company produces specifically industrial gauges, ultrasonic level transmitters, temperature probes and pressure measurement equipment.